Request for information guide: RFI meaning, tips & template

 When working with an ad agency, it’s important to know whether they’ve had proven success with organizations like yours.
-(And if they’re creating advertisements for your competition while soliciting your business, you’ll want to know that, too.)
+In addition, if they’re creating advertisements for your competition while soliciting your business, you’ll want to know that, too.

 In the market for an enterprise resource planning (ERP) system?
-Use this template to get started.
+Use this RFI template to get started.

 It details the criteria procurement teams should look for in an ERP, including requirements related to:

 Just remember, while this template is very thorough, it’s unlikely you can copy and paste the content into a document containing your logo and call it a day.
 You’ll need to tailor the language and requirements to meet your needs.

 In this RFI, NASA seeks to “make decisions regarding development of strategies for placement of Space Shuttle Orbiters and Space Shuttle Main Engines (SSMEs) for public display.”
 As you might expect, they have pretty stringent requirements.
 Use this document to get a feel for how to write a professional RFI with strict criteria.